 Section 2.
 The Chapter Advisor(s) shall assist the Chapter in fulfilling its purpose and the requirements of the National Society.

 Chapter committees shall include the chair and at least two additional active members.
 The Chapter shall establish any standing committees.
 The President, the Executive Committee, or the Chapter may establish special committees.

 Article IX - Parliamentary Authority

 The rules contained in Robert's Rules of Order Newly Revised shall govern the Chapter in all cases to which they are applicable and in which they are not inconsistent with these Bylaws, the Constitution and Bylaws of the National Society, and any special rules of order the Chapter may adopt.

 Article X Amendment of Bylaws

-These bylaws may be amended at any meeting of the Chapter by a two-thirds vote, provided the amendment has been submitted in writing at the previous regular meeting or has been submitted in writing to all active members of the Chapter at least two weeks prior to the meeting at which it is to be considered.
-These bylaws shall not be in conflict with the constitution and bylaws or rulings of the National Society.
+These bylaws may be amended at any meeting of the Chapter by a two-thirds vote, provided the amendment has been submitted in writing at the previous regular meeting or has been submitted in writing to all active members of the Chapter at least two weeks before the meeting at which it is to be considered.
+These bylaws shall not conflict with the constitution and bylaws or rulings of the National Society.
 Any amendment of the constitution and bylaws or rulings of the National Society affecting these bylaws shall cause this document to be amended automatically to concur with such amendment.